Mark E. Walker

-Mark Eaton Walker (born 1967) is the chief district judge of the United States District Court for the Northern District of Florida.
+Mark Eaton Walker (born 1967) is a United States district judge of the United States District Court for the Northern District of Florida.

 Biography

 Born in Winter Garden, Florida, he received his Bachelor of Arts degree from the University of Florida in 1989, graduating first in his class.
 He received his Juris Doctor from the Fredric G. Levin College of Law at the University of Florida in 1992, magna cum laude.
 From 1983 to 1993, during high school and during breaks in the academic year in college, Walker worked at a Winn-Dixie, the same store where his father worked.
 Walker identified his experience working at Winn-Dixie as "the job that, more than any other, helped prepare him to be a lawyer and interact with people."
 After graduating from law school second in his class, he clerked for Judge Emmett Ripley Cox of the United States Court of Appeals for the Eleventh Circuit from 1993 to 1994.
 He clerked for Justice Stephen H. Grimes of the Florida Supreme Court from 1994 to 1996.
-He clerked for Judge Robert Lewis Hinkle of the United States District Court for the Northern District of Florida from 1996 to 1997.
+He clerked for Judge Robert Hinkle of the United States District Court for the Northern District of Florida from 1996 to 1997.
 In July 1997 he spent a short period in private practice, but soon left to work as an assistant public defender for Florida's second judicial circuit.
 He served as an assistant public defender from 1997 to 1999.
 He worked in private practice from 1999 to 2009 specializing in civil litigation and criminal defense.
 From 2009 to 2012, he served as a state circuit judge in Tallahassee.

 Federal judicial service

-On February 16, 2012, President Barack Obama nominated Walker to serve as district judge for the United States District Court for the Northern District of Florida.
+On February 16, 2012, President Barack Obama nominated Walker to serve as United States district judge for the United States District Court for the Northern District of Florida.
 He replaced Judge Stephan P. Mickle, who assumed senior status in 2011.
-His nomination was forwarded by the Senate Judiciary Committee to the full United States Senate on June 7, 2012.
-The United States Senate voted to confirm Walker on December 6, 2012 by a 94–0 vote.
+His nomination was reported out of committee on June 7, 2012 by a voice vote, with one senator voting "nay".
+The United States Senate confirmed Walker on December 6, 2012 by a 94–0 vote.
 He received his commission on December 7, 2012.
 He became chief judge in June 2018.